Pain Management Center

 What Condition Does Sacroiliac Joint Injections Treat?

 Patients’ lives should not be dictated by SI joint pain.
-OIOCJ specialists are fellowship trained and board-certified.
+OIBO specialists are fellowship trained and board-certified.
 They obtain a medical history review, perform a physical examination, and order and analyze medical imaging studies to accurately diagnosis SI joint dysfunction.
 As previously mentioned, SI joint injections may be used as a diagnostic test and/or a treatment option.
-To schedule your appointment with an OIOCJ specialist, call 732-201-6990 or visit our contact page.
+To schedule your appointment with an OIBO specialist, call 732-201-6990 or visit our contact page.

 Spinal Cord Stimulator